Kurohyou-Studios/k-scaffold/README.md

 <!-- CONTACT -->

 ## Changelog
+v2.2.1
+- Fixes an issue where scss would not recompile when changes were made to scss in a `+scss` mixin in the pug.
+- Fixed a potential crash when using sfc before creating sfc scss content (Thanks Rich!).
+- Updated sfc backend to use better object management.

 v2.2.0
 - Adds a macro parser function to the K-scaffold
 - Adds an scss mixin to the pug library for making Single File Components of pug, SCSS, and sheetworkers